Pulse Profiles and Polarization of Terzan 5 Pulsars: Observations and Data Analysis

 \subsection{Summation Method}

-We co-added the L-band and S-band observations for GUPPI and VEGAS using \psrchive's {\tt psradd} routine.
+We co-added the L-band and S-band observations using \psrchive's {\tt psradd} routine.
 For the total intensity profiles we included all observations, and for the polarization profiles we excluded data from corrupted dates.
 Once the observations had been calibrated and cleaned as described in \S\ref{sec:observations}, we installed the best known timing ephemeris and assumed-constant DM into each observation for a given pulsar, ensuring that we used the barycentric frequency correction for each observation (i.e.~with {\tt Dispersion::barycentric\_correction = 1} in the {\tt PSRCHIVE} configuration file), this allowed us to integrate each observation in time (i.e.~with {\tt pam -T } from \psrchive).
-We combined each set of observations using the same backend and receiver using the \psrchive\ routine {\tt psradd} along with the {\tt -P} option, which aligns each observation based on the location of the integrated pulse profile. {\tt psradd} combines the data using a weighting based on the radiometer equation, such that the weights are proportional to $1/\sigma^2$, where $\sigma \propto (T_\mathrm{obs}\,\mathrm{BW})^{-1/2}$, where $T_\mathrm{obs}$ is the non-RFI-zapped duration of the observation and $\mathrm{BW}$ is the non-RFI-zapped radio bandwidth used in the observation.
+We combined each set of observations using the same backend and receiver using the \psrchive\ routine {\tt psradd} along with the {\tt -P} option, which aligns each observation based on the location of the integrated pulse profile, which in general produced a better alignment than using the ephemeris.
+This is likely due to an imperfect ephemeris and the complicated environment that the pulsars are found in. {\tt psradd} combines the data using a weighting based on the radiometer equation, such that the weights are proportional to $1/\sigma^2$, where $\sigma \propto (T_\mathrm{obs}\,\mathrm{BW})^{-1/2}$, $T_\mathrm{obs}$ is the non-RFI-zapped duration of the observation, and $\mathrm{BW}$ is the non-RFI-zapped radio bandwidth.